Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Conclusion

 As noted in the comment following the statement of Theorem~\ref{thm:2d-fejer-riesz-thm}, there at least two factorizations possible in the two variable setting.
 Presumably this is part of some larger family of factorizations.
 Perhaps there is some special ``central'' factorization, though it is unclear by how much, if any, the bounds on the number of polynomials and their degrees can be improved.
-The technique used in \cite{DW2005} to construct outer factorizations, and hence factorizations of minimal degree, does not generally work in the context of the proof of Theorem~\ref{thm:2d-fejer-riesz-thm}, since in most cases the operator $M$ constructed there is not a Schur complement.
+Once the minimal $\hat{A}$ is constructed, the bi-infinite extension of the operator $\hat{M}$ is a Schur complement, hence maximal in this context, and the ideas briefly discussed in Section~\ref{sec:Schur-complements} for using Schur complements to construct optimal \fr factorizations of one variable trigonometric polynomials might improve the number and degree bounds for the polynomials in the two variable factorization.

 Finally, there are other related \emph{Positivstellens\"atze} in the non-commutative setting which have not been touched upon (see, for example, \cite{MR1815959,HMP1,MR2500470}).
-The lack of a Tarski transfer principle in the non-commutative context has often been seen as a major stumbling block.
-The ultrapower construction used here may offer a way around this.
+What is observed though is that in contrast to the commutative case, the less restrictive nature of non-commutativity allows for factorization regardless of the number of variables.